meerstern/Nano_USB_Mouse/README.md

   * It is ideal for users who primarily use a keyboard and don't need a mouse, but still want to use one occasionally.

 # Note
+  * Due to the use of up, down, left, and right buttons, diagonal movement is not possible.
   * Please take care not to short-circuit or damage components on the back of the board.
   * Please operate the knob gently.
 Operating it with excessive force may cause damage.
   * PCB color, LED color, and other specifications are subject to change without notice.